sajidahakther/gitguide/README.md

 |`git log --oneline`| View repo's history with each commit condensed to one line
 |`git log --all --decorate --oneline --graph`| View repo's history in a pretty git graph
 |`git log branchB..branchA`| View all the commits that are in branchA but not in branchB
-|`git diff branchB...branchA`| View the difference of what is in branchA that is not in branchB
+|`gd branchB...branchA`| View the difference of what is in branchA that is not in branchB
-|`git diff remotename/branchname:remote/path/file.js local/path/file.js`| View the difference between the local branch against the remote branch
+|`gd remotename/branchname:remote/path/file.js local/path/file.js`| View the difference between the local branch against the remote branch